 Our pick as the best travel backpack, the Kelty Redwing 44 backpack is built with a high-density polyethylene frame sheet which helps to distribute weight while keeping empty pack weight low.
 A hex mesh back panel allows for adequate ventilation and support during extended treks, and integrated shoulder, waist, sternum, and load lifter straps ensure a comfortable fit with proper gear weight distribution even on uneven terrain.

 Noteworthy features of this pack include its top lid sling pack conversion, zippered side pockets, an organizational front pocket, stretch mesh front pouch, and an interior sleeve for hydration vessels.
 It’s carry on compatible (just don’t stuff it to the max), and it weighs less than three pounds unpacked.
+In short, it has everything we like in the best backpacks.

 The body is constructed from 420D Nylon Packcloth – Gadget Review’s Durability Rating: A